Yueran-Yu/Yu-Blog/022_StoreDataTo_DataBase.md

 5. Back-End(Node Server) retrieve the ```name``` and ```password```
 6. Back-End(Node Server) read the data to see if there is a ```name``` and ```password``` match
 7. If Back-End(Node Server) has found any matched data, mark the user as logged in.
 We need to figure out how to mark the logged in user.

+## Target 3: Show if the user login or not